renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Added a new minor faction, the Kingdom of Foam and Cloud
 - Added Certa to the Kingdoms of Men.
 - Added some quest-hook asides.
+- Big Dwarf rewrite in the Races section!
+  - added the Fahrat and Drahrat
+  - Added light-sensitivity and smoked goggles
+  - added the mindsharing fungus
+- added negative traits for impaired and lost senses.
+- added (placeholders for) "congenital defect" and "old injury" negative traits.

 Feedback Questions